NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 **************

 Math prompt generation follows these steps:
-1. Generate math macro topics targetted at a specific school level
+#.
+Generate math macro topics targetted at a specific school level

-2. Generate subtopics for each macro topic
+#.
+Generate subtopics for each macro topic

-3. Generate a math problem for each topic
+#.
+Generate a math problem for each topic

-   a.
+    #.
 Additional topics can also be manually specified

 Using NeMo Curator, each step can be performed as follows:

 .. code-block:: python

     model = "mistralai/mixtral-8x7b-instruct-v0.1"
     macro_topic_responses = generator.generate_math_macro_topics(
         n_macro_topics=20,